Shivamkr02/Tic-Tac-Toe-JS/README.md

 Features
 --------
 1. User Interface:
-             Clean and minimalistic design using HTML and CSS.
-             Grid layout for the Tic-Tac-Toe board with clickable cells.
+           i)  Clean and minimalistic design using HTML and CSS. ii)  Grid layout for the Tic-Tac-Toe board with clickable cells.

 2. Game Logic:
-             Implemented in JavaScript to handle game rules and player turns.
-             Logic to determine winning conditions (three consecutive X's or O's).
+           i)  Implemented in JavaScript to handle game rules and player turns. ii)  Logic to determine winning conditions (three consecutive X's or O's).

 3. User Interaction:
-              Click events on the board cells to place X's and O's.
-              Feedback for current player's turn and game status (winner or draw).
+            i)  Click events on the board cells to place X's and O's. ii)  Feedback for current player's turn and game status (winner or draw).

 4. Responsive Design:
-              Ensures the game is playable on various screen sizes, adapting layout using CSS media queries.
+            i)  Ensures the game is playable on various screen sizes, adapting layout using CSS media queries.

 5. Game Reset:
-              Option to reset the game board to play again after a win or draw.
+            i) Option to reset the game board to play again after a win or draw.